 - Assist and advise financial institutions on daily issues.

-- Assist and advise financial institutions regarding garnishment procedure.
+- Assist and advise financial institutions regarding garnishment procedure under Arkansas state law.

 Jake is from the beautiful Heber Springs, Arkansas, and attended the University of Arkansas where he studied accounting.
 True to his background, Jake enjoys spending his time on Greers Ferry Lake and calling the Hogs.

 Fair is originally from Heber Springs, Arkansas, where he graduated from Heber Springs High School.
 While attending the University of Arkansas, where he earned a degree in Accounting with a minor in Financial Investments, Fair served as President of the Sigma Chi Fraternity.